-Introduction
+1. Introduction

-Distributed vehicle monitoring as an example application of distributed situation assessment and more generally distributed resource allocation has been studied in the MAS community since its infancy (Smith 1980; Lesser & Erman 1980).
+Distributed vehicle monitoring as an example application of distributed situation assessment and more generally distributed resource allocation has been studied in the MAS community since its infancy [5, 2].
 This environment is particularly interesting when investigating issues of scale, because practical scenarios can be envisioned employing distributed sensor networks that are arbitrarily large both in number and geographic size, making purely centralized control inefficient.
 Each network member would have some type of data producing or interpretation capabilities, resulting in a potentially overwhelming amount of information requiring analysis.
 Shared resources and potentially conflicting goals add further complications.
 These challenges make it an ideal candidate for multi-agent techniques.

-We propose using explicit organizational structures to address these problems, which can appear in different forms in a variety of domains.
-This belief is based on our experiences working with a large-scale, realistic distributed sensor network over the past four years, both in detailed simulations and on real hardware (Lesser, Ortiz, & Tambe 2003).
+We propose using organizational structures to address these problems, which can appear in different forms in a variety of domains.
+This belief is based on our experiences working with a large-scale, realistic distributed sensor network over the past four years, both in detailed simulations and on real hardware [3].
 Rather than employing a single organizational scheme, we have found that exploiting the strengths of a collection of heterogeneous organizational styles can be quite effective.
-The effects that these decisions have on performance can be farreaching and subtle.
-By varying just one aspect of our sensor network's organization, partition size, we will demonstrate that the performance of the system can be greatly influenced along several different dimensions.
-We will present examples of these effects, and the methods used to discover and analyze them.
-There are clearly many other organizational characteristics, all or some of which potentially have similar importance.
-We believe it is critical to understand these implications, both positive and negative, when deploying a particular organizational approach.
-Through the analysis we present of this particular agent system, we hope to demonstrate the importance of identifying, analyzing and quantifying organizational effects in all agent systems.
+By varying just one aspect of such an organization, we will show that the performance of the system can be greatly influenced by the organization's design parameters.
+We will present examples of such effects, and the methods used to discover and analyze them.

 The goal of a distributed sensor network is most generally to employ a population of sensors to obtain information about an environment.
-In this paper, we will focus on using such a network to track one or more moving targets, although they are also commonly used to monitor weather conditions, traffic patterns and computer networks.
-In this work, we use detailed sensor models based on a three-head, MTI Doppler radar system (Lesser, Ortiz, & Tambe 2003).
+In this paper, we will focus on using such a network to track one or more targets which move along arbitrary paths in an area.
+In this work, we use detailed sensor models based on a three-head, MTI Doppler radar system [3].
 No individual sensor is capable of solving the goal by itself, or else there would be little need for coordination.
 Instead, the sensors, each of which is under the control of an agent, must collaborate in some way to achieve their common goal.
 In our target tracking example, the sensors' measurements consist of only simple amplitude and frequency values, so no one sensor has the ability to precisely determine the location of a target by itself.
 The sensors must therefore be organized and coordinated in a manner that permits their measurements to be used for triangulation, and geographically distinct groups of such coordinated sensors used to produce a continuous track.
-More measurements, and particularly more measurements that are taken in groups at approximately the same time, will lead to better triangulation and a higher resolution track.
-Additional hurdles include a
+More measurements, and particularly more measurements taken in groups at approximately the same time, will lead to better triangulation and a higher resolution track.
+Additional hurdles include a lack of reliable communication, the need to scale to hundreds or thousands of sensor platforms, and the ability to operate within a real time, uncertain environment.
+This environment is covered in detail in [3].